commonledger/jobs/software-engineer/README.md

 ## Feedback

-If you're stuck, fire us an email at api@commonledger.com and we will see how we can help.
+Stuck?
+Fire us an email at api@commonledger.com and we will see how we can help.